Charlotte, Destinations, North Carolina, Travel, USA

 Two plates with bagel sandwiches

-Poppy’s Bagels was our final stop before departing Charlotte and a favorite hangout for our friends.
-The bagels are not NYC-worthy, but the variety of sandwich options is staggering.
-Neither of us could finish our sandwiches – sharing is the way to go!
+Poppy’s Bagels & More is a favorite hangout spot for our friends and our final stop before departing Charlotte.
+No, as any New Yorker would probably tell you, the bagels are not NYC-worthy, but the variety of sandwich options is staggering.
+Neither of us could finish our bagel sandwiches – sharing is the way to go!

 WHERE TO DRINK IN CHARLOTTE